G-Research/spark-dgraph-connector/README.md

 The connector reads each partition from Dgraph in a streamed fashion.
 It splits up a partition into smaller chunks, where each chunk contains `100000` uids.
 This chunk size can be configured via `dgraph.chunkSize`.
-Each chunk sends a single query sent to Dgraph.
+Each chunk sends a single query to Dgraph.
 The chunk size limits the size of the result.
 Due to the low memory footprint of the connector, Spark could read your entire graph via a single partition (you would have to `repartition` the read DataFrame to make Spark shuffle the data properly).
-However, this would be would slow, but it proves the connector can handle any size of graph with fixed executor memory requirement.
+However, this would be slow, but it proves the connector can handle any size of graph with fixed executor memory requirement.

 ## Shaded Dependencies